 4) Ensuring that a project sends the minimum of required data to external sources to prevent leaking of sensitive information.

 5) Including multi-factor authentication.
-A single password is not enough to provide access to core functions of an app, additional authentication via email or phone is required as well.
+A single password is not enough to provide access to the core functions of an app, additional authentication via email or phone is required as well.

 6) Motivating users to create complex passwords.